 Little Traverse Sailors is a small 501(c)(3) non-profit junior sailing program, and our financial results reflect that status.
-In 2016 we focused on establishing long-term stability, by working to align our operational income and expenses.
+Since 2015 we have been squarely focused on establishing long-term stability, by working to align our operational income and expenses.
 At the same time, as a community-based non-profit, LTS strives every year to both improve the quality of our programs and expand access to them as much as possible via scholarships and fee discounts.
 Our financial priority is to “put money on the water” — to minimize administrative and non-sailing expenses in favor of spending that directly benefits the hundreds of young sailors in the community that we serve.

 - In terms of structural financial concerns, the primary worry going forward is to try to avoid increases in the learn-to-sail program tuition.
 Although we plan no raises in basic fees this year, since 2014 (in order to make the program solvent) fees have gone up more than 35% for the basic one-week half-day course.
 Given that we run at 90-100% capacity most weeks, this makes excellent financial sense.
 However, it has had a real impact on our sailors.
 Even including scholarship recipients, our percentage of local sailors has dropped by 1/2 over the past four years.
 Certainly a continued expansion of the scholarship program (we have just about tripled the amounts distributed over the last two years and hope to do more this year) can address this somewhat, but we are continuing to think about ways to develop more revenue-generating LTS programming — adult sailing in particular — to offset yearly increases in most of our expenses.

 Thanks to all LTS families, our generous donors, the LTYC, and others for making our FY 2017 financially sound.
 We can’t wait for Summer 2018!
 If you have comments or questions about LTS’s finances, feel free to contact the Board President, Polk Wagner at President@LittleTraverseSailors.org.